-6. Though we blame this in Papists, yet we reject not all tradition.

-(1.)
-Because scripture itself is a tradition, as we proved before, and is conveyed to us by the most credible means, which we have no reason to doubt of.-The scriptures of the Old Testament were preserved by the Jews, to whom "were committed the oracles of God."
-(Rom. iii.
-2.)
-And Protestants receive all the books which they admitted into their capan.

-their canon.
-And for the books of the New Testament, the Christian church hath received them as the writings of those whose names they bear; and by the constant universal tradition of the church they are transmitted to us.
-And we have no more reason to doubt of them, than we do of statutes and laws made by kings and parliaments who lived long before we had a being.
-Yea, we may be much more confident, as the matter is of greater weight and consequence; and these writings have the signature and stamp of God's Spirit on them, and have been blessed by God to the converting and sanctifying of many souls, and have been delivered down to us by a succession of believers unto this very day; and by them Christianity hath been preserved in the world, notwithstanding the wickedness of it, and hath held up head against all the encounters of time.
-The persecutions of adverse powers have not suppressed it, nor the disputes of enemies silenced the profession of it; but still from age to age God's truth is received and transmitted to posterity.
+6. Though we blame this in Papists, yet we reject not all Tradition: 1.
+Because Scripture it self is a Tradition, as we proved before, and is conveyed to us by the most credible means, which we have no reason to doubt of; the Scriptures of the Old Testament were preserved by the Tems, to whom were committed the Oracles of God, Rom.
+3. 2.
+And Protestants receive all the Books which they admitted into their Canon.
+And for the Books of the New Testament the Christian Church hath received them as the Writings of those whose Names they bear, and by the constant Universal Tradition of the Church they are transmitted to us; and we have no more reason to doubt of them, than we do of Statutes and Laws made by Kings and Parliaments, who lived long before we had a being.
+Yea, we may be much more confident as the matter is of greater weight and consequence, and these Writings have the fignature and stamp of Gods Spirit on them, and have been bleffed by God to the converting and fanctifying of many Souls; and have been delivered down to us by a succession of Believers unto this very day: and by them Christianity hath been preserved in the World notwithstanding the wickedness of it; and hath held up head against all the encounters of time.
+The persecutions of adverse Powers, have not Suppressed it, nor the disputes of Enemies silenced the Profession of it; but still from age to age Gods Truth is received and transmitted to Posterity.

-(2.)
-Because the proof of Christianity depending upon matter of fact, chiefly Christ's rising from the dead, it can only be proved by a testimony, which in so extraordinary a case must be made valuable and authorized to the world by the miracles accompanying it.-Now the notice of these things is brought to us by tradition; which, being unquestionable, giveth us as good ground of faith as it did to them that lived in the apostles' time, and heard their doctrine, and saw their miracles.
-God's wonderful works were never intended for the benefit of that age only in which they were done; but for the benefit also of those that should hear of them by any credible means whatsoever.
-(Psalm cxlv.
-4; Joel i.
-3.)
-These things were told them, "that they might set their hope in God," &c.
-(Psalm lxxviii.
-3-7.)
+2. Because the proof of Christianity depending upon matter of Fact, chiefly Christs rising from the dead, it can only be proved by a Testimony, which in so extraordinary a case must be made valuable and authorized to the World by the Miracles accompanying it.
+Now the notice of these things is brought to us by Tradition, which being unquestionable, giveth us as good ground of Faith as it did to them that lived in the Apostles time, and heard their Doctrine, and saw their Miracles.
+Gods wonderful works were never intended for the benefit of that Age only in which they were done, but for the benefit also of those that should hear of them by any credible means whatsoever, Psal.
+145.4.
+Toel 1.3.
+Psal.
+78.3, 4,5,6,7.
+These things were told them that they might set their hope in God, Oc.

-(3.)
-Because there are some doctrines drawn by just consequence from scripture, but are the more confirmed to us when they are backed with constant church-usage and practice.-As baptism of infants,

-Lord's day, singing of psalms in our public worship, &c.
+3. Because there are some Doctrins drawn by just consequence from Scripture, but are the more confirmed to us when they are backed with constant Church-usage and practice; as Baptisin of Infants, Lords-day, Singing of Pialms in our Publick Worship, &c.
+4. Behelps to encourage us to put our trust in God.

-(4.)
-Because there are certain words which are not found in scripture indeed, yet agreeable thereunto, and are very useful to discover the frauds of heretics.-As Trinity, divine providence, consubstantial, procession of the Holy Ghost, satisfaction, &c.
+4. Because there are certain words which are not found in Scripture indeed, yet agreeable thereunto, and are very useful to discover the frauds of Hereticks, as Trinity, Divine Providence, Consubstantial Procession of the Holy Ghost, Satisfaction, &c.